Learn how to improve conversion rates with an agile website redesign

 Traditional website redesign is a long, thankless process.
 It’s a counter-intuitive reaction to the swift marketplace changes.
 Even worse, traditional redesigns generally slow down conversions instead of improving them.

-In reality, changes in the market come swiftly, but they also come incrementally.
+In reality, changes in the market come swiftly but also incrementally.
 The way visitors search online for solutions to their needs is different today than it was yesterday, but it’s not completely unrelated.
 That means that an equally swift yet incremental strategy for web redesign is the best way to respond to changes in internet trends.

-Agile Website Redesign is a responsive, gradual method of web redesign and maintenance that gives businesses the freedom to make informed redesign decisions, respond quickly, and maintain high conversion rates in spite of changes online.
+Agile Data-Driven Website Redesign is a responsive, gradual method of web redesign and maintenance that gives businesses the freedom to make informed redesign decisions, respond quickly, and maintain high conversion rates.
 It uses a myriad of analytical tools to track and test which strategies work for your visitors so you can confidently launch changes based on data and experience.

 Transitioning your approach to web management from traditional redesign methods to Agile Site Redesign is tricky.
 It requires a new perspective on building relationships with visitors and customers through your website, and a new way of working through that perspective.